 This is what the finished drain for the water will look like later.
 The immense effort pays off and the system works well – as long as the road is not damaged by heavy log transports.

 We first mark the desired shape into the terrain.
 The line shows where the embankment will be on the terrain, which still needs to be levelled.

-The terrain surrounding the Peace Memorial has been levelled to further alleviate the drainage problem.
+The terrain surrounding the Peace Mark has been levelled to further alleviate the drainage problem.
 The monument is located in a small well.
 By levelling the terrain surrounding the monument, water no longer flows against the monument from both sides to accumulate there.
 The level surface also drains the water more effectively.